saboorgee/klarna-checkout-nopcommerce/README.md

 - Implemented as a nopCommerce payment method.
 - Test/live mode.
 - Configuration of snippet colors.
-- Automatic activation of the Klarna order when the nop order is marked as delivered.
+- Automatic activation of the Klarna order when the nop order is marked as shipped.

 ## Premium Support